 We now live in a world where this is somehow celebrated.
 Headlines seen during the research for this article include things like “Oklahoma beats cash collection record”, “Spike in sales tax revenue creates surplus in Wichita Falls budget”, “Washington taxpayers will be providing a record $45 billion in revenues to state lawmakers for 2017-19” and of course, “Feds Collect Record Individual Income Taxes Through May”.
 I didn’t see a single article about the outcry.
-Truth be known, most people don’t understand why this is problem.
+Truth be known, most people don’t understand why this is a problem.
 And to think we just celebrated Independence Day; the celebration of people declaring to their tyrannical government that raising our taxes and taking our arms was simply unacceptable.
 Thanks to government-run education, most just don’t get it.

 Regardless, individual income taxes are on the rise.
 It’s not just that.
 ALL taxes are on the rise.
-I’ve written about this in my books; you are being taxes to death.
+I’ve written about this in my books; you are being taxed to death.
 This simply equates to less money the individual has.
-Remember that inflation has already increased prices; now the government is figuring out ways take more money from their people.
+Remember that inflation has already increased prices; now the government is figuring out ways to take more money from their people.
 The result is simple… but let me guess… people just need more dollars, right?

 Problem #4 – Dollar Devaluation